 I love your site.
 I have a question.
 I have read a lot of posts about people’s net worth.
 How do you calculate your net worth?

-Net worth is a measure of your financial health because it basically says what you would have left over if you sold all of your assets to pay all of your liabilities.
+Net worth is a measure of your financial health because it basically says what you would have left over if you sold all of your assets to pay all of your debts.
 Every financial move you make should be aimed at increasing your net worth.
 This means either increasing assets, or decreasing liabilities.

-How to Calculate Your Net Worth
+How to Calculate Net Worth

 Calculating your net worth really isn’t all that hard.
 It just takes a bit of time, some scratch paper, and a calculator.